There’s a lot of information here but we want to make sure you’re fully informed about your rights and how Loaf uses your data.

 - Administrators of furniture protection plans

-- We work with Sub2 Technologies Limited ("Sub2"), a company which acts as our data processor in order to maximise website user engagement.
-We share with Sub2 information about you and how you use our website, including any information that you provide to us.
+- We work with both Ometria Limited ("Ometria) and Sub2 Technologies Limited ("Sub2"), companies which act as our data processor in order to maximise website user engagement.
+We share with Ometria and Sub2 information about you and how you use our website, including any information that you provide to us.
 This information is then used for the purposes of providing you with marketing which is more relevant to you and your interests.

 - Data insight companies to ensure your details are up to date and accurate